-The SBA Express loan follows the same general standards as the 7(a) loan program.
+The SBA Express loan program follows the same general standards as the 7(a)-loan program.
 According to the SBA:

-- Lenders and borrowers negotiate the interest rate, which can be fixed or variable and tied to the prime rate, LIBOR, or optional peg rate.
-However, they can’t exceed the SBA’s maximum rates.
-(Up to 6.5% over base rate for loans of $50,000 or less and up to 4.5% over base rate for loans over $50,000.)
+- Lenders and borrowers negotiate the interest rate, which can be fixed or variable and tied to the prime rate, LIBOR or optional peg rate.
+The rate can’t exceed the SBA’s maximum rates (up to 6.5% over base rate for loans of $50,000 or less, and up to 4.5% over base rate for loans over $50,000).

 - Typically, lenders use their own forms and procedures for processing the loan.

 - For loans up to $25,000, lenders are not required to take the collateral.
 For small business loans between $25,000 and $350,000, lenders may use their existing collateral policy.

 SBA Express loan requirements

 Here are the requirements for an SBA Express loan:

 - Business must operate for profit, engage in operations within the USA, and be in operation for at least two years.

 - Business owners must have already financed the business through alternative means and cannot have delinquencies on previous debts to the government.

 - Business must qualify as a small business according to SBA size standards, show a need for financing, and show that funds will be used for sound business purposes.